An Accessible Legal Education

 The college opened a third clinic, the Investor Advocacy Clinic, in 2013.
 This clinic provides legal representation to small investors struggling with losses due to broker misconduct.
 The clinic is funded by the college and by a $250,000 grant from the FINRA Investor Education Foundation.

 Each year, the college grows in other ways as well, in students, faculty members, staff and even building space.
-The college broke ground on a new building in September 2013 at the corner of John Wesley Dobbs Avenue and Park Place.
-The new building, our first dedicated home, is designed to support the programmatic demands of 21st-century legal instruction.
+The college celebrated the opening of 85 Park Place, our new home, in September 2015.
+The building, our first dedicated home, is designed to support the programmatic demands of 21st-century legal instruction.

 Georgia State Law continues to make a quality, practical legal education accessible to traditional and nontraditional students, enabling them to contribute to their profession even before graduation.